githubzml/July/Book/englishbook/MsToddIsOdd.md

 &emsp;&emsp;"Oooooh!"we went.

 &emsp;&emsp;Mr Klutz is the principal of the school.He also has no hair.Kids get sent to his office when they do something bad.

+&emsp;&emsp;"Did you don something bad?" asked Emily, all concerned.

+&emsp;&emsp;"Of curse not!"Andrea said."Mr. Klutz called me in to say I'm going to be in the gifted and talented program!"

+&emsp;&emsp;Oh man! that figured.The gifted and talented program is for dorks, dweebs,nerd, and know-it-alls Andrea who are perfect in every way.We all took some dumb test a few weeks ago,and Andrea probably got the best score in the whole school.

+&emsp;&emsp;"Isn't that fabulous?"Andrea said."I'm gifted and talented!"

+&emsp;&emsp;"What' your talent?"I asked her."Being annoying?"

+&emsp;&emsp;Some of the kids laughed.
+Andrea gave me one of her mean looks.

+&emsp;&emsp;"I like your shirt ,Arlo," she said.
+"Where did you get it?"

+&emsp;&emsp;"None of your beeswax,"I told her.I hate when Andrea calls me by my real name.

+&emsp;&emsp;"Oh yeah?"she said.
+"Well ,I think it is my beeswax,beacuse that's my shirt."

+&emsp;&emsp;"What?!"

+&emsp;&emsp;"That shirt fell out of my backpack last week,"Andrea said."I was wondering where it was."

+&emsp;&emsp;Everybody started giggling.
+I thought I was gonna die.
+I was wearing a girl's shirt!
+Not only was i wearing a girl's shirt,but it was Andrea's shirt!
+Her girl cooties were crawling all over me!
+It was disgusting.
+I thought I was gonna throw up.